-In time, gravity, sun exposure, and the stresses of daily life take their toll on our faces and necks.
-Deep creases appear beside the mouth, the jaw line slackens and becomes jowly, and the neck develops loose folds and fat deposits.
-Facelifts counteract these signs of aging by tightening muscle, removing fat, and trimming excess skin, giving your face a fresher, more youthful look.
-After surgery, some patients look 10-15 years younger.
+Gravity, sun exposure and the stresses of daily life can take their toll on our faces and necks.
+Deep creases appear beside the mouth, the jaw line slackens and becomes jowly; and the neck develops loose folds and fat deposits.
+Facelifts counteract these signs of aging by tightening muscle, removing fat and trimming excess skin giving your face a fresher more youthful look.
+After surgery, some patients can look 10 to 15 years younger.

 The best candidates for rhytidectomy: